JonasCz/ffdiaporama-1604-builds/README.md

     * The preview in the application plays a bit too fast, but it's fine in the final rendered video

-    * Video rendering somethimes hangs at the end if the audio / music is shorter than the video duration
+    * Video rendering somethimes hangs at the end if the audio / music is shorter than the video duration (Possibly only when using .wav files for music / audio)

 * Both the packages an the tarball work for me on a fresh install.